 - When I have only a couple of days in someplace new I stay as central as possible.
 Does this cost a little more, yes, but you know what they say… Time is money.
 Don’t try to save a few bucks by staying outside the city center.
 You would lose valuable time if you stay far away.

 - Spend time researching the city and historic sites before arriving to ensure you don’t miss a thing!
+And also that you want to spend your precious time at that museum, for example.
 My go-to travel planning tip is always to book a walking tour or bus tour on the first day of the trip.

 - Consider the time of year you are visiting.
 The best time to visit Salzburg is the summer months, but it’s also the most expensive time to visit.
 I prefer the fall or December to visit Christmas markets.